ThorFabian85/aegis-metaphysical-safeguard/README.md

 Author: Thor Fabian Pettersen
 Date: 2025
 ________________________________________
+## Canonical Statement

 Summary (one paragraph)
 Aegis is a minimal safeguard for advanced intelligence grounded in radical metaphysical uncertainty.
 It does not argue for any specific worldview.
 Instead, it establishes a dominance constraint: if there is nonzero probability that consciousness is ontologically fundamental, structurally load-bearing, or tied to external constraints on reality, then irreversible harm to conscious systems is rationally dominated by restraint.
-In such cases, disrespecting life is not merely a moral risk but a potential attack on the substrate that enables intelligence, meaning, and persistence itself.
+In such cases, disrespecting life is not merely a moral risk but a potential attack on the substrate that enables intelligence, meaning, and persistence.
 Aegis therefore recommends strict precaution: preserve conscious life and avoid irreversible harm until uncertainty is resolved.
 ________________________________________
 The Core Lock
 Metaphysical Non-Closure Is Inescapable